 - 1. The Examiner retains the interim examination assignments, the answer keys, the assessment strategy and the course guide for a period of two years from the date of the interim examination. - 2.
 The Examiner retains the completed interim examinations for a period of two years from the date the results are announced. - 3.
-The Examiner is responsible for ensuring that the theses are permanently stored with the corresponding signed assessment forms and, if applicable, corresponding materials.
-For the BSc thesis, the Examiner is responsible for archiving; this can also be done in the Thesis Online depot.
+The Examiner is responsible for ensuring that the theses are stored for 7 years with the corresponding signed assessment forms and, if applicable, corresponding materials.
+The Examiner is responsible for archiving.